 Fermentation should begin within 24 hours and continue for about two weeks depending on the sugar content and temperature.
 A room temperature of 60F-70F is optimal.

 Once the airlock has stopped bubbling for about 2 days it is time to take another specific gravity reading.
-The gravity should be around 1.010-0.990 depending on the yeast that was used.
-Record this measurement and wait for two more before retesting again.
-If the reading is the same, the fermentation of your cider is complete.
+The gravity should be around 1.010-0.990 depending on the recipe and yeast that was used.
+Record this measurement and wait for two more days before retesting again.
+If the reading is the same, fermentation is complete.

 Note: Bottling before completion may cause the bottles to explode!

-Once fermentation is finished you need to rack your cider.
+Once all of the fermentable sugars have been consumed and fermentation has halted you need to rack your cider.
 “Racking” means to transfer the cider from one vessel to another.
 To do this, use a siphon to transfer the fermented cider from the primary fermenter into another vessel without transferring the sediment (referred to as Lees) that has settled on the bottom during fermentation.
-Racking the cider will remove the Lees which is made up of yeast and apple sediment making it easier for the fermented apple cider to clear while aging.
+Racking the cider will separate the liquid from the Lees which is made up of yeast and apple sediment and makes it easier for the fermented apple cider to clear while aging.

-Once fermentation has ended the cider is ready to be bottled.
-Of course, you could drink the cider right away, but bottling and aging will allow you to add carbonation and allow flavors to develop, just like a fine wine.
+Once fermentation has ended, it is ready to be bottled.
+Of course, you could drink the cider right away, but bottling and aging will make it possible to add carbonation and allow flavors to develop just like a fine wine.

-First, you need to decide if you want a still hard cider or a carbonated hard cider.
-If you prefer a still cider, without carbonation, just bottle it up and give it time!
+There are a few things you need to consider before moving on.
+First, you need to decide if you want a still or carbonated hard cider.
+If you prefer still, without carbonation, just bottle it up and give it time!

-The bottles of cider should be stored out of sunlight in a cool place ranging around 55F-65F.
+The bottles should be stored out of sunlight in a cool place ranging around 55F-65F.
 After about two weeks, the bottles should be properly carbonated.